starryalley/AmbitSync/README.md

 ## How to run

-Sync the project, import it using Android Studio 3.0+ (I'm using 3.0.1 as of now) and build the apk.
+Sync the project, import it using Android Studio 3.0+ (I'm using 4.2 beta 3 as of Jan/2021) and build the apk.

 Or use the app/release/app-release.apk in project and copy it to your device to install, or use adb:
 ```adb install -r app/release/app-release.apk```